doofin/dependentChisel/README.md

 ## Interop with chisel
 The current implementation is based on Chisel 3.5.1, which is used internally.
-There's no direct interop with the original Chisel, but you can probably use the generated FIRRTL for that.
+There's no direct interop with the original Chisel, but you can probably use the generated FIRRTL for interop.

-Although scala 3 can invoke scala 2.13 libraries,chisel uses scala 2 macros different from scala 3 ,making it partially incompatible.
+Although scala 3 can invoke scala 2.13 libraries,chisel uses scala 2 macros  which is different from scala 3 ,making it incompatible.

 To fix the mismatch, there are several possible ways:
 - Rewrite all macros and make everything compatible.
 - Rewrite some macros and extend some base class.
 - Write a new frontend and emit FIRRTL.